accesscode-2-1/unit-0/2015-03-10_for-loops-methods.md

 Is `continue` syntactic sugar?
 What could you do with the above code if Java didn't provide the `continue` statement?

 > **Exercise:** Simplify your code for FizzBuzz using `continue`.

-> **Exercise:** [Counting Machine](http://programmingbydoing.com/a/counting-machine.html): Write a program that counts from 0 to a user-specified number.

-> **Exercise:** [harder] [Counting Machine Revisited](http://programmingbydoing.com/a/counting-machine-revisited.html): Now let the user input the initial value, the max value, and the increment.

 Just counting can be a little boring.
 One fun thing to count over are `String`s.
 We can get the length of a `String` using the function `String.length()`.
 For example: